Iran, Saudi restore diplomatic relations - I24NEWS

 Embassies to reopen 'within two months'; rapprochement between the powerhouses bound to have momentous implications for regional geopolitics

-Iran and Saudi Arabia agreed to restore diplomatic relations and reopen reciprocal embassies within two months, both countries announced on Friday.
-The rapprochement between the Shia and Sunni powerhouses is bound to have momentous implications for Middle Eastern geopolitics.
+Iran and Saudi Arabia agreed to restore diplomatic relations and reopen reciprocal embassies within two months, both countries announced on Friday, in a rapprochement that is bound to have momentous implications for Middle Eastern geopolitics.

 This post can't be displayed because social networks cookies have been deactivated.
 You can activate them by clicking .

-* The resumption of diplomatic relations and reopening embassies within two months.
+* The resumption of diplomatic relations and reopening of embassies within two months.

 * Affirmation of mutual respect for the sovereignty of countries and non-interference in their internal affairs.